awsdocs/amazon-emr-management-guide/doc_source/emr-lf-security.md

 1. Select your **IAM role for AWS Lake Formation** to apply\.
 **Note**
-For more information, see [IAM Roles for Lake Formation](emr-lf-iam-role.md)\.
+For more information, see [IAM roles for Lake Formation](emr-lf-iam-role.md)\.

 1. Select your **IAM role for other AWS services** to apply\.

 1. Upload your identify provider \(IdP\) metadata by specifying the S3 path where the metadata is located\.
 **Note**
-For more information, see [Configure a Trust Relationship Between your IdP and Lake Formation](emr-lf-federation.md)\.
+For more information, see [Configure a trust relationship between your IdP and Lake Formation](emr-lf-federation.md)\.

 1. Set up other security configuration options as appropriate and choose **Create**\.
 You must enable Kerberos authentication using the cluster\-dedicated KDC\.
-For more information, see [Configure EMR Security](#emr-lf-security)\.
+For more information, see [Configure EMR security](#emr-lf-security)\.

 ------
 #### [ CLI ]